TailorDev/assignees/README.md

 ### Web application

-The application is available at: https://app.assignees.io/.
+~The application is available at: https://app.assignees.io/.~
+<br>:warning: As of April 2018, our public instance is not available anymore,
+sorry.

 See the next section if you want to host it yourself.